TravelMapping/HighwayData/hwy_data/AR/usaar/README.md

 Two segments of AR295 in Madison County are separated by a gap (along AR16) longer than either segment

+Per USGS 1:2400 topo map, AR296's west end is on the TX/AR state line

 **To be determined:**